 The student must have a bachelor's degree or higher from an accredited college or university to apply.

 Those interested should apply online through the IUPUI graduate school, but no letters of recommendation or GRE are required.
 Applicants whose native language is not English must pass the TOEFL with a score of 550 or higher.
-There will be spring and fall deadlines.
+The deadline for Fall admission is May 15.The Spring deadline is November 15.

 1. Students enrolled in a certificate program must complete it within 12 credit hours of approved course work with a minimum cumulative GPA of 3.0 (B).
 Failure to do so results in automatic dismissal from the certificate program.